Equity, Leadership Studies, and Instructional Technologies (ELSIT)

 Mission

-In ELSIT we engage our students in meaningful dialogue that promotes introspection and critical reflection.
+In ELSIT we engage our students in meaningful dialogue that promotes critical reflection.
 We acknowledge that students and faculty bring with them lived experiences that inform all of our teaching and learning.
 Knowledge in our programs is thus not owned by any single entity, but is a collective construction of all.

 ELSIT prepares professionals to critically examine inequities and work to challenge and eradicate them.
 Our students become teachers, administrators, facilitators, curriculum developers, trainers, advocates, activists, and ultimately, change agents.
 We are a part of the many communities that surround us.
 We thus work to build meaningful relationships sustained by program values so that our students become invested future leaders and active community members.